angular/angular/modules/@angular/examples/README.md

 # Running the tests

 ```
-./build.sh                            # run only when framework code changes
+ # run only when framework code changes
+./build.sh

-./modules/@angular/examples/test.sh   # run to compile tests and run them
+# run to compile tests and run them
+./modules/@angular/examples/test.sh
 ```

-NOTE: sometimes the http server does not exits properly and it retans the `8001` port. in Such a case you can use `lsof -i:8001` to see which process it is and then use `kill` to remove it.
+NOTE: sometimes the http server does not exits properly and it retans the `8001` port. in such a case you can use `lsof -i:8001` to see which process it is and then use `kill` to remove it.
 (Or in single command: `lsof -i:8001 -t | xargs kill`)